alexdhg/tiktok-printer-live/README.md

 ### Important

 It currently has romanian words & translated words, but you can easily change it to what language you like.
 You just need some time.

+You can leave it AFK, stream with OBS if you have a stream key from TikTok or just point the PC's screen through TikTok mobile livestreaming.

+Also, it can generate you a profit, have fun!

+### Please, star this project if you found it useful!